2X weekly dosing can help align factor levels with the times you are physically active1

 Talk to your doctor about which infusion days and dosage may be recommended for you.
 Your doctor will determine your dosage based on your age, weight, and bleeding pattern.

-Many patients taking RIXUBIS® did not bleed over the course of the clinical study1
+Many patients (9 out of 23) taking RIXUBIS® did not bleed over the course of the clinical study1

 In the pediatric study, the efficacy and safety of RIXUBIS were evaluated in 23 male previously treated patients (PTPs) with severe or moderately severe hemophilia B. Patients between 1.8 and 11.8 years of age (median age 7.10 years), with 11 subjects <6 years of age, received RIXUBIS for routine prophylaxis and control of bleeding episodes for a mean treatment duration of 7.7 months.1,2